crmueller100/chess.com-game-analysis/README.md

 ### Usage
 The players' data will be saved to the `data/` directory using the directory name `data/game_archives/<player_username>/<year>_<month>`.

 Build the docker images and start the mongo and app services.
-Need to run `--build` when you add a new line to the `requirements.txt` file:
+Remember to run `--build` when you add a new line to the `requirements.txt` file:
 ```
-docker-compose up --build
-docker-compose up -d
+docker-compose up [--build] -d
 ```

 If you want to enter the app container to test/run some code, use this:
 ```
 docker exec -it <python container_id> bash
 ```

-Then you can simply run `python src/<somefile>.py`
+Run cd .. to get to the root directory.
+Then you can simply run `python app/main.py` or `python dashboard/dashboard.py`